Field Notes and Early Findings

 In 2018, Klamath Bird Observatory began in-depth monitoring of the survival, nest success, and habitat preferences of Rogue Basin birds located near Howard Prairie, east of Ashland, Oregon.
 This research is being replicated by partners in the Willamette Valley in Oregon, and the Puget Lowlands in Washington to get a picture of Oregon Vesper Sparrow population health across its entire range.

-Over the last several years, KBO field crews spent their spring mornings diligently watching Vesper Sparrows go about their business.
+Over the last several years, KBO field crews have spent their spring mornings diligently watching Vesper Sparrows go about their business.
 The birds typically arrive from their wintering grounds in mid to late April and begin to settle in for the summer breeding season.
 We have witnessed the males defending their territories and attracting mates, watched as they paired up and the females began nest building and observed them incubating their eggs and raising their young (for an intern’s account of his experience nest-searching, read his blog on the KBO Call Note).
-Field crews have located over 100 nests!
-Preliminary findings suggest nest success is within the expected range for a ground-nesting bird and likely not a cause for concern, although late-season hail and snow in 2021 caused the failure of many nests.
+Field crews have located over 130 nests!
+Preliminary findings suggest nest success is within the expected range for a ground-nesting bird and likely not a cause for concern, although late-season hail and snow in 2021 and 2023 caused the failure of many nests.
 Changes in spring weather patterns may exacerbate threats to this species at high-elevation meadows.

-Next spring, KBO’s researchers will hit the ground running (or more accurately, patiently watching and listening!), looking for returning sparrows, and noting which individuals have survived another year’s round-trip migration.
+Next spring, KBO’s researchers will hit the ground running (or more accurately, patiently watching and listening!), looking for returning sparrows and noting which individuals have survived another year’s round-trip migration.
 Stay tuned for more updates!